rikhuijzer/blog/posts/bubble.md

 This operational cash flow is a great number to look at since it tells how much money the company can spend freely on things like more research or paying back investors.
 The cash flow in 2020 is \$77 billion.
 That is slightly more than a twofold increase and **not** a 10-fold increase.
-The only reason that this difference could be legit is when future potential for a company improves.
+The only reason that this difference could be legit is when future income potential for a company is expected to improve.

 As a comparison, let's go to a completely different brand that is not related to software.
 The brand that most of us love and know, namely WD-40.